Richard Wattis: Personal life and death

 On 1 February 1975, Wattis suffered a heart attack while dining at Berwick's Restaurant in Walton Street, London.
 He was taken to hospital, but was dead on arrival.
 He was 62 years old.
 A memorial service was held for him at St Paul's, Covent Garden, the "Actor's Church", and a plaque near his grave.

-In 1999, twenty-four years after Wattis’ death, Dan Rebellato claimed Wattis was gay in an era when this was a taboo subject, and when homosexual acts were criminal offences in the UK.
+In 1999, twenty-four years after Wattis' death, it emerged that Wattis was gay.

 In fiction

 Wattis was played by Richard Clifford in the 2011 film My Week with Marilyn, which depicts the making of the 1957 film The Prince and the Showgirl.